niksabaldun/aiosmpplib/README.rst

 _____________________
 Receiving messages is straightforward.
 The ``received`` hook will be called.
 If the ``smpp_message`` parameter is of type **DeliverSm** and its ``is_receipt`` method returns ``False``, it is an incoming SMS.
 Store it as appropriate.
+If the message was segmented, segments will be reassembled ba the correlator, and  ``received`` hook called for the complete message only.

 Outgoing message flow
 _____________________